-78. Coming of Augustine, 597. - In 590 he became the head of the Roman church.
-Seven years later he fulfilled his resolution, and sent Augustine with a band of forty monks to Britain.
-They landed on the very spot where Hengist and Horsa had disembarked nearly one hundred and fifty years before.
-Like Cæsar and his legions, they brought with them the power of Rome; but this time it came not as a force from without to crush men in the iron mould of submission and uniformity, but as a persuasive voice to arouse and cheer them with new hope.
+78. Coming of Augustine, 597. - When Gregory became the head of the Roman Church he fulfilled his resolution, and sent Augustine with a band of forty monks to Britain.
+In 597 they landed on the very spot where Hengist and Horsa (§ 69) had disembarked nearly one hundred and fifty years before.
+Like Cæsar and his legions, they brought with them the power of Rome.
+But this time that power came not as a force from without to crush men in the iron mould of submission and uniformity, but as a persuasive voice to arouse and cheer them with new hope.

 Providence had already prepared the way.
-Ethelbert, king of Kent, had married Bertha, a French princess, who in her own country had become a convert to Christianity.
-The Saxons, or English, at that time were wholly pagan, and had, in all probability, destroyed every vestige of the faith for which the British martyrs gave their lives.
+Ethelbert, King of Kent, had married Bertha, a French princess, who in her own